Kong/docs.konghq.com/app/contributing/plugin-docs.md

 We are currently accepting plugin submissions to our plugin hub from trusted technical partners, on a limited basis.
 For more information, see the [Kong Partners page](https://konghq.com/partners/).

 {:.note}
-> The Kong Plugin Hub is documentation site.
+> The Kong Plugin Hub is a documentation site.
 We **do not** host plugin source code or downloads.

 ## Add a new plugin doc